hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 page_title: "Provider: Azure"
 sidebar_current: "docs-azurerm-index"
 description: |-
-  The Azure Provider is used to interact with the many resources supported by Azure Resource Manager (also known as AzureRM) through it's API's.
+  The Azure Provider is used to interact with the many resources supported by Azure Resource Manager (also known as AzureRM) through its APIs.

 ---